Managing your emotions

 Try not to feel guilty about these thoughts.
 This will only increase your levels of anxiety and depression.

 At first, you may find it very difficult to want to try any of these suggestions.
-But, along with other treatment from your doctor or specialist nurse, they are worth a try when you feel ready.
+But, along with other treatments from your doctor or specialist nurse, they are worth a try when you feel ready.

 You might need to get professional help if you feel anxious, frightened or depressed most of the time.
 Talk to your GP, who can advise you.